Adam Duvall Player Props: Red Sox vs. Blue Jays

 Adam Duvall At The Plate

-- Duvall has 14 doubles, a triple, nine home runs and 13 walks while batting .248.
+- Duvall is hitting .242 with 14 doubles, a triple, nine home runs and 13 walks.

-- In 58.7% of his 46 games this season, Duvall has picked up at least one hit.
-He's also had nine multi-hit games.
+- Duvall has picked up a hit in 57.4% of his 47 games this year, with multiple hits in 19.1% of those games.

-- He has hit a home run in 17.4% of his games this year, and 4.9% of his trips to the dish.
+- He has gone deep in eight games this season (17.0%), leaving the park in 4.8% of his trips to the dish.

+- In 19 games this season (40.4%), Duvall has picked up an RBI, and in six of those games (12.8%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.